kammitama5/kammitama5.github.io/_posts/2018-6-28-Thursday-June-28th.md

 - I'm getting up in the AM to do some Elm, then at 9 I have a meeting with the Mozilla people :D, then it's Rust for most of the day, and then in the PM I do Haskell (or maybe a bit of both, depending).

+## Also
+- If you'd really like to support me, I'm always looking for ways to get better at Haskell, by either doing some kind of mentorship or internship (in Haskell or even PureScript or heck..even Elm!).
+I'd honestly be open to any of that after GSoC.
+And I'm going to continue contributing to open source.
+- You don't need to throw me money or buy me coffee or anything (I'm actually buying another friend coffee this Sunday, who sort of actually needs one right now, because that's what friends do for each other..they pick you up when you're down and help you believe in yourself when you don't (or give you valid criticism when you need it!)), but I'm always looking for ways to become a better FP dev!

 ## So I'm going to keep it short...
 - So that's it.